mgardelli-cloud/Palette-Generator/README.md

 # 🎨 Colorful - Modern Palette Generator

 A sleek, responsive color palette generator built with React, TypeScript, and Tailwind CSS.
-Create beautiful color schemes with ease and preview them in real-time.
+Create color schemes with ease and preview them in real-time.

 ## ✨ Features